2026 Report

 • Financial Inclusion Correlation: Regions with stronger financial inclusion show higher female founder success rates

-Cultural and Structural Advantages
+Cultural and Structural Advantages1

 1. Organized Angel Networks: Countries with female angel investor networks show 27% higher early-stage funding rates